AndrewHanSolo/CMP/README.md

 - Analysis serialization
 - Scripts for batch-file TrackMate processing and generating mock chemotaxis image data
 - Simple code and file structure for easy extension and interfacing
-- Easy addition of new measurements
+- Seamless addition of new measurements
-- Ready out of of box

 ##Installation and Dependencies
 CMP is stable on Windows 10, Ubuntu 14.04, and Fedora 24.
-The program is written with Python 3.5.2, but the TrackMate and mock-data scripts are in Python 2 and IJM, respectively.
+The core library runs with Python 3.5.2, but the TrackMate and mock-data scripts are in Python 2 and IJM, respectively.
-The required libraries for analysis are
+Performing Analysis requires
 - numpy 1.8.2
 - xlsxwriter 0.5.2
 - scipy 0.13.3